26 August is National Dog Day!

 And not to forget are our everyday heroes – our beloved pets.
 The ones that are unconditional in their love, that make us laugh every day, that keep us sane and drive us insane at times.
-Like Benji, our mascot, who was found as a stray and rescued by one of our team.
-He greets the mailman with a bark, he pulls out an empty food container from the bin under a desk, he jumps on our lap in the middle of a board meeting … Benji, you are the best work place therapist!
+Like Benji the German Spitz, our frequent office visitor, who was found as a stray and rescued by one of our team.
+He never fails to greet the mailman with a bark, pull out empty food containers from the bin under a desk or jump on our laps in the middle of a meeting … Benji, you are the best workplace therapist!

 - Rescue a dog!
-Find your new pawsome partner in crime here.
+Start the search for your new pawsome partner in crime here.

 - Can’t have a dog of your own?
 Give some time or money to rescue organisations such as Fetching Dogs.